Far North Activities Attractions Travel Guide Weather

 2. Sand Boarding

 Sandboarding the Te Paki sand dunes is definitely a bucket list activity!
 Surfing down giant sand dunes towering well over 150 meters high in some parts is a highlight of any trip to the Far North.
-Remember to wear bare feet for your walk up the dune and also so you can dig your feet in as brakes on the way down, remove your jewelry, lie down on your board, keeping your elbows tucked in and slide straight on down the dune for a thrill seeking, adrenaline pumping rush!
-The Te Paki sand dunes don’t just attract the thrillseekers anxious to sand board.
+Remember to wear bare feet for your walk up the dune, and also so you can dig your feet in as brakes on the way down.
+Remove your jewelry, lie down on your board, keeping your elbows tucked in, and slide straight on down the dune for a thrill-seeking, adrenaline-pumping rush!
+The Te Paki sand dunes don’t just attract the thrillseekers anxious to sandboard.
 They are also a remarkable sight.

 Visit Cape Reinga